This article was last updated Oct. 20, 2022

 It’s true, Wellmark Blue Cross and Blue Shield members get more.

-With Wellmark, your employees will get more than a Medicare supplement plan, they’ll get peace of mind knowing their coverage is coming from a company they know and trust.
+With Wellmark, your employees will get more than a Medicare plan, they’ll get peace of mind knowing their coverage is coming from a company they know and trust.
 Your employees can also count on a variety of extra programs and services such as:

 Exclusive discounts through Blue365®.Your employees receive Blue365 discounts External Site on gym memberships, heart rate monitors and more.